leodeslf/leaf/prebuild/engg/sa.md

 #### Comb Sort

-In comb sort the idea is quite similar to bubble sort, we still swapping items, but this time, we *swap items with a greater gap between them*.
+In comb sort the idea is quite similar to bubble sort, we still swap items, but this time, we *swap items with a greater gap between them*.
 We start from the largest possible gap, which is the array length, comparing the first and the last element.
 Then reduce the gap dividing it by a shrink factor, usually 1.3, and compare all possible pairs with that configuration, repeat the process while the gap is at least one (comparing adjacent items).

 ```txt
 comb(array, n)